evanhyd/DataStructure/README.md

 # DataStructure

-Generic type data structure / abstract data types practices
+Welcome to my precious data structure collection.
+Have a look around ;)
+Generic implementation of all kinds of data structure that I manually implemented throughout the years
-open for bug/performance related pull request
+Extremely welcome for pull request related to bug fixing/performance improving topics